Rethunk-Tech/TraceTrim/README.md

 **macOS:**

 - **Accessibility Permissions**: Grant permissions in System Preferences > Security & Privacy > Accessibility
+  - Go to System Preferences > Security & Privacy > Privacy tab
+  - Select "Accessibility" from the left sidebar
+  - Click the lock icon to make changes (you may need to enter your password)
+  - Find and check the box next to your terminal application (Terminal, iTerm, etc.) or the clipboard-cleaner executable
+  - If the application doesn't appear in the list, try adding it manually by clicking the "+" button
 - **First Run Prompt**: The application may prompt for permissions on first launch
 - **System Integrity Protection**: Ensure SIP doesn't interfere with clipboard access
+  - SIP should not normally interfere with clipboard access, but if you encounter issues, check that the application is properly signed
 - **Error Messages**: Look for cgo/Objective-C bridge errors in console output
+- **Troubleshooting Steps**:
+  1. Ensure the application has Accessibility permissions as described above
+  2. Try running the application from a terminal that has proper permissions
+  3. If using a bundled application, ensure it's properly signed with codesign
+  4. Check Console.app for any related error messages

 **Linux:**